ThinkerDesigns/ThinkerDesigns/README.md

 # About me
-  Hi there, I'm The Thinker.
-  I started my programming journey in March of 2020 specifically right after the lockdown.
-I have since then advanced by learning more languages and even going as far as to       learn about hardware and experience industrial level tech.
+  Hi there, I started my programming journey in March of 2020 specifically right after the lockdown.
+I have since then advanced by learning more languages and even going as far as to learn about hardware and experience industrial-level tech.

 <a href="https://github.com/anuraghazra/github-readme-stats">
   <img align="center" src="https://github-readme-stats.vercel.app/api?username=thinkerdesigns&theme=dark">